jonluca/blog/_posts/2019-02-02-deobfuscating-amex-scammer.md

 <style>
     {%  include main.css  %}
 </style>

-Whenever I get a scam email that manages to circumvent both my and gmail's email filters, I like to take a closer look at how it did it and what it's trying to accomplish.
+Earlier today I received a scam email that managed to evade both my and gmail's email filters.
+I wanted to get a closer look at how it did it and what it's trying to accomplish.

-Today I got a curious looking email from "American Express" titled "RREMINDER: We've issue a concern".
-They were not redirecting you to a URL - they attached an HTML file and told you to "verify your account" through that file.
+The email was from "American Express" and was titled "RREMINDER: We've issue a concern".

 <picture class="centered-image">
   <source srcset="/images/amex-scam-email.webp" type="image/webp">